Inder Thakur

 Inder Hiralal Thakur (1950 – 23 June 1985) was an Indian actor, fashion designer, and model who also worked as a purser on Air India.
-He married a woman named Priya, and the two had a son, Vishal Kiran Thakur, who lived to be four years old.
-Inder Thakur won the 1985 International Fashion Designer award during the World Modeling Association convention in New York City in May of that year.
+He married to Priya, and the two had a son, Vishal Kiran Thakur.
+Inder Thakur won the 1985 International Fashion Designer award during the World Modeling Association convention in New York City in 1985.
 He died at age 35, along with Priya and their child, in the bombing of Air India Flight 182.
 He was the youngest son of actor Hiralal.